NatLibFi/mauiservice/README.md

+# THIS REPOSITORY IS OBSOLETE.

+For Annif the similar functionality as offered by Maui is now available by MLLM backend.

 # MauiService

 This is a simple REST service for [Maui](https://github.com/NatLibFi/maui) annotations.
 The REST interface can be configured to host multiple parallel configurations (that is, different models, vocabularies, language etc.).